-In this section we go through the details for developers to interface their simulation code with the Catalyst libraries.
-We call this the adaptor as its main function is to adapt the simulation code information into information that Catalyst needs.
-This is shown in the figure below.
+In this section we describe how developers can interface a simulation code with the Catalyst libraries.
+The interface to the simulation code is called an adaptor.
+Its primary function is to adapt the internal structures of the simulation code information and transform these structures into forms that Catalyst can process.
+This process is depicted in the figure below.

-The developer that writes the adaptor needs to have knowledge of the simulation code data structures, a significant part of VTK's data structures and the Catalyst API.
+A developer creating an adaptor needs to have knowledge of the simulation code data structures, relevant understanding of the appropriate VTK data model, and the Catalyst API.
+Examples of adaptors are available online at https://github.com/acbauer/CatalystExampleCode.